stanly-johnson/Linux_Scripts/README.md

 # Linux_Scripts
-Collection of simple linux shell scripts
+Collection of simple linux shell scripts.
+Some written by me and some found online.